modular-component/website/docs/extensions/writing-extensions.md

 While this might seem cumbersome, it offers a great flexibility for writing extensions:

 - It gives the opportunity to manipulate the args passed down to the hook, if needed,
-- It allows delaying or the call to the function to the transform function, which can for instance decide not to call it at all based on previous arguments.
+- It allows delaying the hook call to the transform function, which can for instance decide not to call it at all based on previous arguments.

 ## Telling TypeScript about a value transformation

-> Note: this is currently the only part of `ModularComponent` that is not 100% extensible,
-> as it requires patching a shared interface in `@modular-component/core`.
-Because of that,
-> it is not possible to have two stages with the same name and a different transform in the
-> same application.

 Sometimes, the transformation that we want to apply on a value might change its type from the one passed as parameter.
 Unfortunately, as of TypeScript 4.8, there isn't